 In order to understand what bullet resistant glass is right for your building or structure, you first need to understand the different ballistic standards that are used to measure the level of protection each product provides.
-The UL 752 ratings offer a system for understanding ballistic protection in bullet resistant glass.
+The UL 752 ratings offer a system for understanding ballistic protection in bullet resistant glass for a variety of use cases and products (ex. transaction security barriers).
 Here’s some more information to help you understand what the UL 752 levels mean.

 UL 752 Requires Absolute Protection

 There is no such thing as a “low spall” UL 752 product.

 All products that have been tested and certified to meet the standards of a particular level must offer absolute protection from that type of ballistic threat.
 So if there is any spall created by an impact, that particular product would not qualify for UL 752 standards at that level.